 The Director works closely with the financial operations team, the cash team, and capital asset accounting team within the Controller's Office, as well as Sponsored Projects Finance, the Tax Department and the Office of Management and Budget.
 The Director is responsible for managing issue resolution and process improvement requests.
 This includes working with the Finance Information Systems team and IT to manage, develop, test, and implement solutions.

-General Minimum Qualifications: Bachelor's degree in Accounting, Business Administration or Finance, plus a minimum of seven years related experience required.
+General Minimum Qualifications: Bachelor's degree in accounting, business administration, finance or related field, plus a minimum of seven year's related experience required.

 Additional Specific Minimum Qualifications: Must be detail-oriented and organized, with outstanding analytical and spreadsheet skills.
-Excellent interpersonal, oral and written communication skills, including active listening skills, plus the ability to work closely and effectively with a diverse group of University administrators, characterized by strong consensus building and relationship building skills, essential.
+Excellent oral, written and interpersonal skills required.
 Supervisory experience required.
-In addition, the successful candidate must be able to work well with all levels of management, both internally and externally, be flexible in nature, and have sound judgment with an open and collaborative style.
+In addition, the successful candidate must be able to work well with all levels of management, both internally and externally, be flexible in nature, have sound judgment with an open and collaborative style of leadership that encourages teamwork and cooperation beyond the immediate team to the broader organization, and a strong role model, manager and coach.
 Must have a passion for excellent customer service and commitment to exceptional quality.

 Preferred Qualifications: Advanced degree desirable.
-CPA with public accounting experience strongly preferred.
-Experience in non-profit accounting also strongly preferred.
-Knowledge of PeopleSoft general ledger a plus.
-Knowledge of current FASB and AICPA disclosure and presentation issues a plus.
+CPA with public accounting experience and/or experience in an institution of higher education or other large, complex organization strongly preferred.
+Strong knowledge of non-profit accounting including current FASB and AICPA disclosure and presentation issues preferred.

 As a member of the National Collegiate Athletic Association (NCAA) and the Council of Ivy Group Presidents (Ivy League), it is imperative that members of the Columbia University community, in all matters related to the intercollegiate athletics program, exhibit the highest professional standards and ethical behavior with regard to adherence to NCAA, Conference, University, and Department of Intercollegiate Athletics and Physical Education rules and regulations.